Settimio Todisco

-Settimio Todisco (born 10 May 1924) is an Italian prelate in the Roman Catholic Church.
+Settimio Todisco (10 May 1924 – 26 March 2025) was an Italian prelate in the Roman Catholic Church.

 Todisco was born in Brindisi and ordained a priest on 27 July 1947.
 Todisco was appointed Apostolic Administrator of the Diocese of Molfetta-Ruvo-Giovinazzo-Terlizzi, as well as titular bishop of Bigastro, on 15 December 1969 and ordained on 15 February 1970.
 Todisco was appointed bishop to the Diocese of Brindisi-Ostuni on 24 May 1975 and elevated to archbishop when the diocese changed its name to the Archdiocese of Brindisi-Ostuni in 1986.
-Todisco retired from archdiocese on 5 February 2000.
+Todisco retired from the archdiocese on 5 February 2000.
+Settimio died on 26 March 2025, at the age of 100.